ng-Classic/ng-classic/aio/content/guide/architecture-components.md

 </div>

-Angular Classictemplates are *dynamic*.
+Angular Classic templates are *dynamic*.
-When Angular Classicrenders them, it transforms the DOM according to the instructions given by *directives*.
+When Angular Classic renders them, it transforms the DOM according to the instructions given by *directives*.
 A directive is a class with a `@Directive()` decorator.

 A component is technically a directive.
-However, components are so distinctive and central to Angular Classicapplications that Angular Classicdefines the `@Component()` decorator, which extends the `@Directive()` decorator with template-oriented features.
+However, components are so distinctive and central to Angular Classic applications that Angular Classic defines the `@Component()` decorator, which extends the `@Directive()` decorator with template-oriented features.

 In addition to components, there are two other kinds of directives: *structural* and *attribute*.
-Angular Classicdefines a number of directives of both kinds, and you can define your own using the  `@Directive()` decorator.
+Angular Classic defines a number of directives of both kinds, and you can define your own using the  `@Directive()` decorator.

 Just as for components, the metadata for a directive associates the decorated class with a `selector` element that you use to insert it into HTML.
 In templates, directives typically appear within an element tag as attributes, either by name or as the target of an assignment or a binding.